Louisiana Expungement & Criminal Record Removal Services

 - Louisiana DUI Expungement: Louisiana State law allows for expungement of criminal records for many types of misdemeanor of felony convictions.
 This includes the expungement of misdemeanor DWI/DUI crimes – requiring that a person did not have a past expungement of a DUI within the last 10 years.
 The expungement fully seals the arrest records held by state and local criminal record databases, making them inaccessible to potential employers, landlords, the general public, and most government agencies.

 - Louisiana Expungement: Louisiana State Law recently changed to allow for the expungement of most misdemeanor and felony convictions.
-Misdemeanor convictions can be expunged so long as five years have passed since the date of conviction, or immediately if the case was dismissed and set aside following a deferred sentence.
+Misdemeanor convictions can be expunged so long as five years have passed since the date of release from sentence, or immediately if the case was dismissed and set aside following a deferred sentence.
 Misdemeanor convictions can only be expunged once every five years, and are not allowed for sex offenses, domestic violence, or stalking convictions.
 Felony convictions can also be expunged in Louisiana.
-Felonies can be expunged so long as ten years have passed since the date of conviction, or immediately if the case was dismissed and set aside following a deferred sentence.
+Felonies can be expunged so long as ten years have passed since the date of release from sentence, or immediately if the case was dismissed and set aside following a deferred sentence.
 A felony conviction can only be expunged once every ten years.
 Felonies for offenses of violence, sex offenses, and certain types of controlled substance offenses can never be expunged.
 However, a provision of the statute makes sure that most minor possession and possession with intent to sell conviction can be expunged.

 - Louisiana Set Aside and Dismissal: Louisiana law allows most first-time offenders to enter a plea pursuant to a deferred sentence agreement.
 This means that the charges can be fully dismissed and set aside following successful completion of probation.
 Unfortunately, the dismissal and set aside does not happen automatically when probation is finished.
 A motion must be filed with the court to make sure the charges are properly dismissed and set aside.
 This process makes misdemeanor and felony cases eligible for expungement right away.